 In a soup pot, sauté the onion and celery in the butter until softened.
 Stir in the garlic and the flour, cooking through until the raw flavor no longer remains.

 Whisk in the broth until the flour dissolves.
-Add in the potatoes, veggies, and Italian seasoning.
+Add in the cream, potatoes, veggies, and Italian seasoning.
 Let it almost boil, then simmer for about 15 minutes, stirring every so often.

 Stir in the chicken, and warm through until the potatoes are tender.
 Give it a taste, season with salt & pepper as necessary, and enjoy.